weepy/sprite-factory/README.markdown

 Sprite Factory
 ========

-A jQuery factory for creating sprites from images.
-Each sprite created from a Sprite Factory is assumed to be the same size
+A jQuery factory for creating sprites from images, even transparent PNG's in IE

 Features
 ----